 Excavate the Patio

 Pick up your shovel and get ready to move 16 tons of dirt.
 To keep the patio flush with the yard, you’ll have to dig out about 10 in. of dirt, and then find a place to put the excess.
 That’s a lot of dirt.
-Consider building a raised planter bed (Check out our step-by-step raised planter bed directions) or grassy mound in your yard.
+Consider building a raised planter bed or grassy mound in your yard.

 If that’s not possible, you may want to jump-start the project by hiring an excavator with a skid loader and dump truck to dig the hole and haul away the dirt.
 As a last resort, rent a large trash bin, at least 10 cu. yds., and move the dirt into it with a wheelbarrow.
 Let the company know you’ll be filling it with dirt, though, because it’ll likely limit how much you can put in.